solo-io/gloo/docs/content/security/auth/oauth/_index.md

 {{< readfile file="static/content/enterprise_only_feature_disclaimer" markdown="true">}}
 {{% /notice %}}

 Gloo supports authentication via **OpenID Connect (OIDC)**.
 OIDC is an identity layer on top of the **OAuth 2.0** protocol.
 In OAuth 2.0 flows, authentication is performed by an external **Identity Provider** (IdP) which, in case of success, returns an **Access Token** representing the user identity.
 The protocol does not define the contents and structure of the Access Token, which greatly reduces the portability of OAuth 2.0 implementations.

 The goal of OIDC is to address this ambiguity by additionally requiring Identity Providers to return a well-defined **ID Token**.
-OIDC ID tokens follow the [JSON Web Token (JWT)]({{< ref "security/auth/jwt" >}}) standard and contain specific fields that your applications can expect and handle.
-This standardization allows you to switch between Identity Providers - or support multiple ones at the same time - with minimal, if any, changes to your downstream services; it also allows you to consistently apply additional security measures like _Role-based Access Control (RBAC)_ based on the identity of your users, i.e. the contents of their ID token (check out [this guide]({{< ref "security/auth/jwt/access_control" >}}) for an example of how to use Gloo to apply RBAC policies to JWTs).
+OIDC ID tokens follow the [JSON Web Token ({{% versioned_link_path fromRoot="/security/auth/jwt" %}}) standard and contain specific fields that your applications can expect and handle.
+This standardization allows you to switch between Identity Providers - or support multiple ones at the same time - with minimal, if any, changes to your downstream services; it also allows you to consistently apply additional security measures like _Role-based Access Control (RBAC)_ based on the identity of your users, i.e. the contents of their ID token (check out [this guide]({{% versioned_link_path fromRoot="/security/auth/jwt/access_control" %}}) for an example of how to use Gloo to apply RBAC policies to JWTs).

 In this guide, we will focus on the format of the Gloo API for OIDC authentication.